-"You may need to change the garaging ZIP," advises Kristofer Kirchen, of Advanced Insurance Managers, in St. Petersberg, Florida.
+"You may need to change the garaging ZIP," advises Kristofer Kirchen, of Advanced Insurance Managers, in St. Petersburg, Florida.
 "If the school is in a safer (or more dangerous) neighborhood it could affect your premium."

 You should stay on your parents' policy year-round, but tell your insurer where the car is being garaged.

 Since the school is in another state, check state laws about registration and insurance.
 If you need to register and insure the car out of state, your parents may need to add your name to the title.

 The new location may change your premium.
 Many factors go into calculating a car insurance rate, but the driver's location is typically used to kick off the process.
 ZIP codes are organized into different risk categories by insurance companies based on the number and severity of claims within the area.
 From there, car insurance companies create the base rate used as the starting point for drivers seeking coverage, and then go on to review other factors such as the driver's age, driving record and type of car.